 - academic research and books, except as an integral part of policy, campaigning work or leading to practical change in enterprises or community action

 - local or national work anywhere outside the UK except for the specific circumstances outlined in section three.

-The next deadline for applications to the Sustainable Future programme is 12 noon on Monday 26 March 2018.
+The next deadline for applications to the Sustainable Future programme is 31 August 2021.
 Please note that we have split deadlines for our programmes – for further information see When to apply.